a-ki-yoshi/LiveSplit.MultiNameSplits/docs/technical-specification.md

 - **Forked from**: LiveSplit.Subsplits
 - **Compatibility**: All Splits functionality is available
-  - Note: When asking AI about specifications in this area, be careful as you might get irrelevant responses
+  - Note: Since this wasn't the case in the past, when asking AI about specifications in this area, be careful as you might get irrelevant responses
 - **Starting commit**: ba1dc4b
   - https://github.com/LiveSplit/LiveSplit.Subsplits/commit/ba1dc4b90ae42fc1b038174d41ce79a0f5c1ae31
 - **App compatibility**: Integrated up to the latest version at fork time (1.8.33)